+Electricity to a built in cupboard to the entrance vestibule.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+There is a mains gas supply serving the subject property.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Three piece suite within the bathroom.
+The bathroom fittings comprise a two piece to the ground floor WC compartment and a three piece suite with a separate mixer shower to the first floor bathroom.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Gas fired central heating system to steel panel radiators.
-The central heating boiler is situated in the kitchen.
+The property benefits from a gas fired central heating system with the boiler wall mounted to a built in cupboard to the dining room.
+Hot water is provided by a hot water storage tank which is located to the roof void area.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-To main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
+Connected to the main public sewer which is adopted by the Local Authority.
+Fire, smoke and burglar alarms Visually inspected. • No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.